Release Date: April 21st, 1950

 Music by: Dimitri Tiomkin

-Cast: Edmond O’Brien, Pamela Britton, Luther Adler, Beverly Campbell, Neville Brand, Lynn Baggett, William Ching, Henry Hart, Laurette Luez
+Cast: Edmond O’Brien, Pamela Britton, Luther Adler, Beverly Garland (as Beverly Campbell), Neville Brand, Lynn Baggett, William Ching, Henry Hart, Laurette Luez

 Harry Popkin Productions, Cardinal Pictures, United Artists, 84 Minutes